Why Teachers Are Sometimes Leery Of The Next Big Thing

 Poverty is a killer.

 School is boring.

 School might be boring, but so is “the real world” so they’d better get used to it.

 If we don’t personalize instruction with constant learning feedback and support, how will they ever learn?

-In many ways, this binary this or that condition reflects an authentically American spirit to dig in and fight, a dichotomy paralleled in our which is it, liberal or conservative? political system.
+In many ways, this binary this or that condition reflects an authentically human spirit to dig in and fight, a dichotomy paralleled in our which is it, liberal or conservative? political system.
 We like simple choices and easy packaging, and that love of accessibility and convenience can extend to our collective thinking about complex issues.

 Education, school improvement, the role of technology in learning, and other issues are really less about reform, and more about what’s missing in these discussions–the big picture.
 And this big picture starts with a basic question that precedes even discussions about standards and curriculum: